 - U.S. election law and ballot measures

 Top industry publication The American Lawyer praised the crisis management team, saying that our litigators “aren’t shy when it comes to engaging the media … the firm’s media savvy is just one way these litigators distinguish themselves.”
-The publication named Gibson Dunn a Finalist in its 2018 Litigation Department of the Year competition.
-This award followed our firm’s unprecedented three wins in this biennial competition – as the 2016, 2012 and 2010 Litigation Department of the Year – and 2014 Finalist honors.
+The American Lawyer named Gibson Dunn a Finalist in its 2022 Litigation Department of the Year competition, noting that “when news breaks and the pressure rises, clients call Gibson Dunn’s litigators to regain control.”
+This award follows our unprecedented four wins in this biennial competition.

 The Crisis Management group’s team of media-savvy lawyers will quickly craft a communication plan to effectively manage any situation — a whistleblower’s surprise allegation, a significant and unexpected accounting problem, a product recall, a government investigation.
 Our team is experienced in developing and implementing prompt and effective crisis communication strategies to address any situation.
 Our lawyers frequently counsel executives and boards of directors in preparing a crisis plan as the first step in avoiding crisis situations before they arise.